-Staph. chromogenes was the most commonly-found species (59% of IMI quarter observations), followed by Staph. aureus (17%), Staph. haemolyticus (6%), and Staph. simulans (5%).
-A large amount of variability was observed in the somatic cell score for culture negative quarters and those infected with a number of different Staph. species, especially S. chromogenes and S. aureus (observed quarter SCS data presented in Figure 2).
-The observed SCS for S. chromogenes IMI ranged from -2.64 to 8.93 (median: 3.26, and equivalent to 2,000 to 6.1 million cells), with 29.7% of observations of having an SCS ≤ 4.
-The observed SCS for S. aureus IMI ranged from -0.64 to 10.49 (median: 5.93, and equivalent to 8,000 to 18 million cells), with 87.5% of observations of having an SCS > 4.
+Staph. chromogenes was the most commonly found species (59% of IMI quarter observations), followed by Staph. aureus (17%), Staph. haemolyticus (6%), and Staph. simulans (5%).
+A large amount of variability was observed in the SCS for culture negative quarters and those infected with a number of different Staph. species, especially S. chromogenes and S. aureus (observed quarter SCS data presented in Figure 2).
+The observed SCS for S. chromogenes IMI ranged from -2.64 to 8.93 (median: 3.26; equivalent to 2,000 to 6.1 million cells/mL), with 29.7% of observations of having an SCS ≤ 4.
+The observed SCS for S. aureus IMI ranged from -0.64 to 10.49 (median: 5.93; equivalent to 8,000 to 18 million cells/mL), with 87.5% of observations of having an SCS > 4.

-The final model comparing somatic cell scores of quarters infected with Staphylococcus species to culture negative quarters adjusted for days in milk is presented in Table 1.
+The final model comparing SCS of quarters infected with Staph. species to culture negative quarters adjusted for days in milk is presented in Table 1.
 Somatic cell score was significantly higher in quarters infected with S. agnetis, S. aureus, S. chromogenes, S. devriesei, S. haemolyticus, S, hyicus, S. simulans, S. warneri, and S. xylosus compared to uninfected quarters (P ≤ 0.05; Table 1).
 The interaction between IMI status and DIM was not significant (P = 0.42).
-[The effect of parity on SCS was visualized using the raw data, and SCS appeared to have a positive linear relationship with parity.
-When SCS was plotted as function of IMI status by parity using the raw data, most bacterial species (with the exception of S. hyicus, n = 6 observations) had a relatively constant effect on SCS regardless of parity.]
+The effect of parity on SCS was visualized using the raw data, and SCS appeared to have a positive linear relationship with parity.
+When SCS was plotted as function of IMI status by parity using the raw data, most bacterial species (with the exception of S. hyicus, n = 6 observations) had a relatively constant effect on SCS regardless of parity.
 A model with an interaction term between IMI status and parity found that the interaction between IMI status and parity was not significant (P = 0.86), but parity and bacterial species separately were both significant predictors of SCS (P < 0.0001).
 A model was attempted with a three-way interaction term between DIM (3-degree polynomial term), IMI status, and parity, but would not converge due to complete data separation.
 An additive model with DIM (3-degree polynomial term), IMI status, and parity found all three variables to be statistically significant (P < 0.0001) predictors of SCS.
 When compared to the model with only DIM and IMI status, the model including parity changed the coefficients for each Staph. sp. group by ≤ 5%, and standard errors by ≤ 1%.
 As the effect of parity was the same across all groups of IMI status, and the impact of its inclusion was minimal on the coefficients of the variable of interest, only results from the model including DIM (3-degree polynomial term) and IMI status on quarter SCS are presented in the interest of simplicity.

-Least square means estimates of quarter somatic cell scores across DIM for the ten different Staph. species modeled as compared to culture negative quarters are presented in Figure 3.
-Estimates for each species are presented for the observed range of days in milk available from included quarter milk samples.
+Least square means estimates of quarter SCS across DIM for the ten different Staph. species modeled as compared to culture negative quarters are presented in Figure 3.
+Estimates for each species are presented for the observed range of DIM available from included quarter milk samples.
 Infection by most Staph. species elevated quarter SCS notably above the SCS for no growth quarters (Figure 3).

 Predicted raw somatic cell counts for quarters infected with different Staph. species at 91 days in milk are presented in Table 2.
 The highest cell count was for quarters infected with S. warneri, followed by S. aureus, S. agnetis, and S. hyicus (Table 2).
-Intramammary infection with the most commonly-found species, S. chromogenes, resulted in a quarter somatic cell score of 80,376 cells/mL for a cow 91 days in milk (Table 2).
+Intramammary infection with the most commonly found species, S. chromogenes, resulted in a quarter somatic cell count of 80,376 cells/mL for a cow 91 days in milk (Table 2).

 Discussion